ggtools/labouisse.com/_posts/2014-06-06-handling-videos-with-android-annotations.md

 description: "My solution to handle videos through REST using Android Annotations"
 category: how-to
 lang: en
-tags: [android, java, english, spring, rest]
+tags: [android, java, in english, spring, rest]
 ---
 Following my post on [Handling videos with RESTX]({% post_url 2014-06-03-handling-videos-with-restx %}) here is the client counterpart.
 I have server handling both *classical* REST calls and video operations.
 On the client side I already have the rest client implemented using [Spring Android](http://projects.spring.io/spring-android/) wrapped by [Android Annotations]({% post_url 2014-05-27-android-annotations %}).
 As I did on the server side I want to use the same system to handle both REST calls and video transfers.